memph1024/swapdex-documentation/docs/get-started/index.md

 # <b>GET STARTED</b>
 ---

-It's time to get started on the SwapDex network!
+It's time to get started on the SwapDEX network!
 Please check out our recommended list for getting started.

 ## **Brand new to blockchain?**
 ---